Update 24th September 2020 @ 10.45am

 We know many of you buy your Merlin Annual Passes and Merlin Monthly Memberships so you can spontaneously visit our attractions.
 We’re closely following Government advice and will update this process when it’s suitable to do so.

-We have also put in place the 5-month extension period to acknowledge this requirement to pre-book, as well as to account for our closed months and we appreciate your cooperation during this time.
+We have also put in place the 5-month extension period (for passes purchased before 19th of March) to acknowledge the new pre-book process, as well as to account for our closed months and we appreciate your cooperation during this time.

 If you are looking to renew your pass, your 8-week renewal window will now be added to your new expiry date.